ft-ruban/libft/MEMO.md

 ###about strlcpy
 - have to verify a bit more if everything is in order. it seems to be the case but I wanna be sure before getting an evaluation and maybe make my code more compact :>

+###about strlcat
+- was complicated, I may have failed ####strlcpy, have to check at some point, do not hesitate to get back to the function to make sure I understand everything about it.